FollyMaddy/RetroRun/README.md

 Make sure rom files are not set as executable, otherwise some files will be detected as a script (like .cue) and then do not work!!

-Issue => opening with other programs :
+Issue with RetroRun => opening with other programs :

-If zip or txt(octet) files are associated with RetroRun they will not open with other programs anymore !
+On raspbian,  zip or or some octet files will not open with other programs anymore if using RetroRun

-So if you want them to open with another program use option : open with !!!
+So if you want them to open with another program than RetroRun use option : open with !!!

+(tip : troublesome associations can be manually removed in the mimelist)

+On lubuntu,  zip or or some octet files will open with the first associated programs

+These additional associations are in /usr/share/applications/mimeinfo.cache and overrule associations in ~/.config/mimeapps.list

+So if you want them to open with RetroRun use option : open with !!!